-Boeing’s Iran Deal Puts Trump In Tough Spot
+Boeing’s Iran Deal Puts Trump in Tough Spot

 The Obama administration was eager to encourage non-U.S. companies to enter the Iranian market and clear the way for the aircraft sales.
 But so far, the Trump administration appears to only grudgingly adhere to the framework of the deal while it ratchets up of hostilities with Iran over its ballistic missile tests and support for terrorist groups and the Assad regime.

-In April, the administration certified to Congress that Iran was living up to it obligations under the accord, and last week it renewed waivers of sanctions agreed to under the agreement.
+In April, the administration certified to Congress that Iran was living up to its obligations under the accord, and last week it renewed waivers of sanctions agreed to under the agreement.

 Proponents of the Iran accord see the aircraft sales as crucial.
 “I don’t think the Iranians can accept not getting those planes,” Nephew, the former sanctions negotiator, said.
 Meanwhile, the deal’s critics aren’t buying it.